24phyr/S-DES_Calculator/README.md

-# S-DES Calculator
+# S-DES Calculator [WIP]

-## WIP

 This is in Early Stage.
 Please don't check the source code.
+Only Key Generation Works as of now.